| _ Climate China has a marked continental monsoonal climate

 and the difference in temperature is great between day and

+night.
 In central China (the valley area along the

 Yangtze River), summer is long, hot and humid while winter